seshadrilab/tutorials/README.md

 ```

 ## Run COMPASS
 Fit the COMPASS model using the COMPASSContainer.
-To fit the COMPASS model, we need to specify how to identify the samples that are our treatment condition and our control condition.
+To fit the COMPASS model, we need to specify how to identify the samples that are our treatment condition and our control condition based on the metadata.
 Here, we will run COMPASS on the samples stimmed by spike 1 with DMSO as our negative control.
 For now, let's just do 100 iterations for speed.
 ```R
 fit <- COMPASS(CC,
                treatment = Stim == "S1",